carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 - "Understand the fundaments of the PPanGGOLiN tool."
 - "Identify the principal differences between PPanGGOLiN and other pangenome tools."
 - "Conduct a basic workflow with PPanGGOLiN."
-- "Interpret the mains results of PPanGGOLiN."
+- "Interpret the main results of PPanGGOLiN."
 keypoints:
 - "PPanGGOLiN is a sotfware to create and manipulate prokaryotic pangenomes."
 - "PPanGGOLiN integrates protein-coding genes and their genomic neighborhood to build a graph."
 - "panRGP method predicts Regions of Genomic Plasticity which are grouped into insertion sites based on their conserved persistent flanking genes."
-- "PPanGGOLiN is designed to scale up to tens of thousand of geneomes, including whole genomes, metagenomes and single-cell annotated genomes."
+- "PPanGGOLiN is designed to scale up to tens of thousand of genomes, including whole genomes, metagenomes and single-cell annotated genomes."
 ---

 > ## Requirements: